rickynguyenc/internet_speed_chu_bi/README.md

 # internet_speed_chu_bi

-Internet speed test plugin to integrate it in your app whenever you want.
+Internet speed test only use for my project.
 Bich is very beautiful !
 ## Get started